Home

 Home of Scottish Words Illustrated.

-The Scots Language is full of attitude, great on the ear, emotive, and the words are not too far from English which makes them globally accessible.
-I hear and speak it every day.
-Perfect for me to illustrate.
+The Scottish Language is full of attitude, great on the ear, emotive, and the words are not too far from English which makes them globally accessible.
+I hear and speak Scots every day.
+Perfect for me to illustrate and translate.
 See the latest Word here.

-I’ve added a Stooryduster glossary of Scots Language words with well over a thousand of them linked to illustrations.
+I’ve added an A-Z glossary of Scottish words with well over a thousand linked to contextual illustrations.
 You can browse through the Scots Language A-Z glossary pages here.

-Have fun exploring Stooryduster’s Scots Word illustrations and see if my work makes you smile – it should.
+Have fun exploring Stooryduster’s Scottish Word illustrations and see if my work makes you smile – it should.
 There is also help with pronunciation for many of the words.
-‘Gie yer friends a gas*’ and let them know about Stooryduster.
+‘Gie yer freens a gas*’ and let them know about Stooryduster.

 Twitter and Mastodon.

-I’m on Twitter here and Mastodon.Scot here and Mastodon.art here for those that are interested.
+I’m on Mastodon.Scot here for those that are interested.

 Buy the Tshirt.

 Link to T shirts and stuff for sale.Scottish Words’ T-shirts and stuff are available.
 Three Scots word’s mugs and one or two T-shirts at RedBubble, but I will slowly add more stuff.
-It will help me support the stooryduster web site.
+I make them for me really.
+But if you’re feeling kindly and want to show a wee bit of appreciation, you can buy me a ‘coffee’ here on Ko-fi.
 Only one word a week – illustrated and defined – that’s all I can afford (typical Scotsman).

 Phonetic guide to pronunciation.